Airport Badging Procedures

 - Any special events where groups will be admitted, and exceed escort ratio, must be coordinated through the Airport Badging Office.

 All escort procedures previously discussed apply, except as follows:

 - Escort Ratio: 1:10 (GA ONLY – SIDA remains 1:5)

-- A visitor vehicle requiring access to the secured, SIDA or AOA must be granted access by a badge holder who has vehicular access authorization and escort authority.
+- A visitor’s vehicle requiring access to the secured, SIDA or AOA must be granted access by a badgeholder who has vehicular access authorization and escort authority.
 The badge holder will be responsible for proper escort of the vehicle while in the controlled areas.

 - This provision will be utilized to accommodate fuel deliveries, cargo shipments or similar situations requiring infrequent access.

-- Pedestrians are NOT allowed to open a vehicle gate and allow an unauthorized access, including a vehicle or another person.
-This must be performed by a lead vehicle with proper markings (logos on both side of the vehicle or airport approved vehicle permit).
+- Pedestrians are NOT allowed to open a vehicle gate and allow an unauthorized access, including vehicles or persons.
+This process must be performed by using a lead vehicle with proper markings (logos on both side of the vehicle or an airport approved vehicle permit).
 Pedestrians are not allowed to walk through a vehicle gate.
 There are sufficient doors and pedestrian gates on the airport to provide entry.
 The only acceptable exception is to support life safety activities.